pointw-dev/envarna/src/doc-generator/src/how-to/decorators.md

 > You can still use raw Zod if needed, just remember to be aware of coercion:

+See the sections (string formats, numbers, etc.) under [Zod's Defining schemas](https://zod.dev/api?id=strings) for more details on building validation chains for each type.

 ## @secret
 * marks a field as a secret
 * adds this note to generated formats (e.g. `npx envarna list`)